 You always strive to provide a relaxing experience for your clients.
 However, when you set up for a corporate wellness day at your client’s office, failing to secure equipment could disrupt the peace.
-You may forget to fix the clamp on your adjustable therapy chair, causing someone to fall mid-massage, or knock over a dividing screen, smashing your client’s top-of-the-range printer.
-Working in this way brings certain liabilities and including public liability as part of your massage therapy business insurance, can help.
+You may forget to fix the clamp on your adjustable therapy chair, causing someone to fall mid-massage, or knock over a dividing screen, smashing your client’s TV.
+Accidentally applying too much pressure could make a client’s back pain worse, leading to a compensation claim.
+Treating people brings certain liabilities.
+Including combined professional, treatment and public liability as part of your massage therapy business insurance can help.

 Out of action

-Your spa massage centre may require masseurs to assemble massage beds and handle cleaning products.
+Your spa massage centre may need masseurs to assemble massage beds and handle cleaning products.
 When a member of staff is unable to work due to a back injury or chemical burn they sustained on the job, they could sue over the work-related injury.
-Employers’ liability insurance has your back by covering a range of related costs, including court attendance compensation, pay-outs and legal fees.
+Employers’ liability insurance may help to cover a range of related costs, including court attendance compensation, pay-outs and legal fees.

 What cover is included in insurance for massage therapists?

 Professional treatment liability insurance and public liability insurance can be helpful for massage therapists.
 So, we have combined them into one product – professional, treatment and public liability insurance.
 Though we talk about them separately below, professional, treatment and public liability insurance is a combined cover with one combined limit.
 You can get public liability cover as a masseuse by purchasing this combined cover.
 When you contact us, we can provide more information about the covers available to you.

 If you’re not sure what you need, tell us a little more about your massage therapy business.
 We’ll help you to build your quote and explore any other insurance needs.Build my cover

 What insurance does a mobile massage therapist need?